clryan/clryan.github.io/_posts/2020-11-22-cat-dog-classifier.md

 tags: [python, machine learning]
 ---

-When you look at a picture of a cat or a dog, you don't need to think very hard about which animal is in the picture - you just know.
+When you look at a picture of a cat or a dog, you don't need to think very hard about which animal is in the picture &mdash; you just know.
 But for a computer, it's a much more difficult task.

 I have images of cats and dogs that I got from [this Kaggle competition](https://www.kaggle.com/c/dogs-vs-cats) and I've organized them into a specific directory structure to use with the Keras `flow_from_directory()` method to process the image data.
 For the training and validation sets, each class has been separated into its own sub-directory.
 The test set has all the images in one sub-directory since the class is unknown.
 Note: it's possible to have all images in a single directory and process them using the `flow_from_dataframe()` method, but I found it easier to process them this way.